 York is one of the prettiest towns you can visit in the north of England.
-It makes for a fantastic day trip from London, and is also an ideal place to stay before visiting Scotland.
+There are plenty of things to do in York and it also makes for a fantastic day trip from London.
 There are many great reasons to travel to York and experience a quintessential English town bursting with history.

 The Romans founded York in 71 AD, first naming it Eboracum.
 At one point, York was the capital of the Roman province of Britannia Inferior, and later, Northumberland and Jorvik.
 The latter is the Old Norse name for York, which reflects the city’s ancient Viking heritage.

 To learn more about York’s Viking past, visiting the JORVIK Viking Centre is essential.
 You can find out what life was like during the Viking period, told through dioramas and lifelike mannequins.

 Signs from the city’s Roman ancestors are still apparent around the town today.
 The most notable reminder are the remains of the city walls.
 In fact, York’s city walls have more miles of intact walls than any other place in England.

 The Romans built them as part of the fort’s defenses.
 Along the walls are 4 gatehouses, also known as ‘Bars’ in York.
 These were guarded entry control points that were used to defend the fort and restrict traffic in the middle ages.

 York city walls